Glecaprevir/pibrentasvir (By mouth)

 MavyretThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to glecaprevir or pibrentasvir, or if you have severe liver disease.
+Do not use it if you had an allergic reaction to glecaprevir or pibrentasvir, or if you have moderate or severe liver disease.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.